Old St Paul's

 - Closed Christmas Day, Good Friday and for short periods during private functions

-Entry is by donation.
-Guided tours of Old St Paul's: $7.50 per person (please book ahead).
+Entry is by donation for individuals.
+Reservations needed for groups of 10 or more and fees apply.
+Introductory talks of Old St Paul's: $5.00 per person (please book ahead).

 Please understand that surcharges may apply at times of special events.